bahrus/json-merge/README.md

 ## You can't do that!!!

-I have heard, but never understood, a great number of reasons why this trio should be torn apart.
+I have heard, but never understood, a great number of reasons why this love triangle should be torn apart.

 ###  Data flow must be unidirectional!!!